swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 Not only will we construct the menu selection subprocess on *demand*, we can *pause* the autocompleter until the selection subprocess completes.
-This eliminates a considerable amount of inter component coordination and additional state tracking.
-It also means we can share streams of events avoiding redundancy and duplication of logic - [lines 202 to 307 in the jQuery autocompleter](http://github.com/jquery/jquery-ui/blob/master/ui/jquery.ui.autocomplete.js#L202) is all detailed inter component coordination that we would like to avoid.
+This eliminates coordination between components and superfluous state tracking.
+It also means we can share streams of events avoiding redundancy and duplication of logic.
+[Lines 202 to 307 in the jQuery autocompleter](http://github.com/jquery/jquery-ui/blob/master/ui/jquery.ui.autocomplete.js#L202) is all component coordination and event handling redundancy that we would like to avoid.

 Our menu subprocess looks like this: